eteubert/uplr/readme.md

 uplr --help

 NAME
   uplr -- Upload Files via SCP

 SYNOPSIS
   uplr [options] file

 DESCRIPTION
   Uploads the specified file to the given server.
   Progress is shown via system notifications (disable with --no-progress).
   The final notification is clickable and opens the share URL in a web browser.
 The share URL is automatically copied to the system clipboard (disable with --no-clipboard).

 OPTIONS
-    -f, --file --help                File to upload (or pass as last argument) -h, --host example.com           Connection: host
+    -f, --[no-]file                  File to upload (or pass as last argument) -h, --host example.com           Connection: host
     -u, --user john                  Connection: user
     -p /srv/www/example.com/public_html/u/,